Biography & Curriculum Vitae

-Since returning to the US in 2001 to take over the leadership of the Springfield Symphony Orchestra in Massachusetts and Traverse Symphony Orchestra in Michigan, he has devoted himself to the building of those two ensembles as well as attending to the many outreach and education activities of those institutions.
-Under his leadership those ensembles and audiences have experienced tremendous growth and enthusiasm about classical music.
+In 2001 Rhodes took over the leadership of the Springfield Symphony Orchestra in Massachusetts and Traverse Symphony Orchestra in Michigan.
+He devoted himself to the building of those two ensembles as well as attending to the many outreach and education activities of those institutions.
+Under his leadership those ensembles and audiences experienced tremendous growth and enthusiasm about classical music.
+His tenure in Springfield was a landmark 20 years, and he continues with the Traverse Symphony with a contract extending his leadership to 30 seasons.
 With the start of the 2010-2011 season, Rhodes began working as Principal Conductor of the Pro Arte Chamber Orchestra of Boston and has been invigorating that ensemble with his trademark energy.
 Maestro Rhodes has also guest conducted the Houston Symphony, the Jacksonville Symphony (FL), the Canton Symphony (OH), the Queens Symphony (NJ) and many more.
-Kevin Rhodes Profile in MyNorth

 In Europe during the 2017-2018 season Rhodes continued his long (24 years) relationship with the Orchestra and Ballet of the Vienna State Opera in four productions including music by Glazunov, Bach, Stravinsky, Tchaikovsky, Chopin, Liszt, Shostakovich and many others.
 In addition to having several performances from the State Opera live-streamed around the world, 2017 also saw the DVD release of the highly acclaimed Vienna production of “Don Quixote”.
 Rhodes also returned to Stuttgart in 2017 for productions of “Swan Lake” and “Romeo and Juliet”.
 During the 2018-2019 season, in addition to returning to Vienna for the above mentioned productions of “Sylvia”, “Nutcracker” and the Nureyev Gala, Maestro Rhodes will also make his return to the Norwegian National Ballet in Oslo, Norway for their production of “Nutcracker”, after a very successful debut with “Don Quixote”.

 Rhodes began his professional conducting career at the age of 16 in his hometown of Evansville, Indiana.
 He received his BM in Piano Performance from Michigan State University where he studied conducting with Maestro Leon Gregorian, and earned his MM in Orchestral Conducting at the University of Illinois under the tutelage of Paul Vermel.